 The Graduate School of Arts and Science (GSAS) offers a special housing opportunity available through the MacCracken Housing Program (MHP).
 The MacCracken Housing Program is a unique housing program offered by GSAS to our doctoral students during their first year of study.
-Complete details about applying for the housing are provided in the 2020-2021 MacCracken Housing Program Summary.
+Complete details about applying for the housing program will be provided in the coming months.

 MHP provides housing in converted two-bedroom apartments located in Stuyvesant Town.